Torajabu/diabetes-prediction-app---logistic-regression./README.md

 ```bash
 python train_model.py
 ```
 This will create the necessary model and scaler files under the models/ directory.
+(Note : please update the directory path according to your local set up)

 ## Run the Application
 To run the app locally, use the following command: